 Qualified tax-exempt organizations can be shareholders in an S corporation without the S corporation losing its status as an S corporation.
 Qualified tax-exempt organizations that hold stock in an S corporation treat their stock interest as an interest in an unrelated trade or business.
-All items of income, loss, or deduction that the organization receives as a shareholder of the S corporation are taken into account in Schedule A, Part I, line 5 in figuring unrelated business taxable income and not reported on another line of Schedule A (Form 990-T) that otherwise would apply, except capital gains and losses, which are reported on Part I, line 4.
-Report on Part I, line 4 any gain or loss on the disposition of S corporation stock.
+All items of income, loss, or deduction that the organization receives as a shareholder of the S corporation are taken into account in Schedule A, Part I, line 5, in figuring UBTI and not reported on another line of Schedule A (Form 990-T) that otherwise would apply, except capital gains and losses, which are reported on Schedule A, Part I, line 4.
+Report on Schedule A, Part I, line 4, any gain or loss on the disposition of S corporation stock.